mm-zzg/vchub-en-v50/docs/management-platform/networking.md

  **Note:**

- If “Require Two Way Authentication“  is enabled on Node A:
+ If "Require Two Way Authentication" is enabled on Node A:
    - If Node B’s root certificate is not in Node A’s Trust Store, its certificate will appear in Node A’s *Outgoing Certificate List* after step 5.
 Approve it to proceed.
-    - If Node B’s root certificate **is** in Node A’s Trust Store, the certificate will be automatically trusted and won’t appear in the certificate list.
+   - If Node B’s root certificate is in Node A’s Trust Store, the certificate will be automatically trusted and won’t appear in the certificate list.

 ## **Basic Network Configuration**